Finite-time Landauer principle beyond weak coupling: Thermodynamic geometry

-\emph{Thermodynamic geometry in strongly coupled systems.} Let us expand the Hamiltonian $H(t)$ in \eref{eq:GeneralH(t)} as $H(t)=\sum_j \lambda_j(t) X_j$ where $\{ \lambda_j (t) \}$ are the externally controllable parameters and $\{ X_j \}$ are the corresponding observables.
+Let us expand the Hamiltonian $H(t)$ in \eref{eq:GeneralH(t)} as $H(t)=\sum_j \lambda_j(t) X_j$ where $\{ \lambda_j (t) \}$ are the externally controllable parameters and $\{ X_j \}$ are the corresponding observables.
 In order to apply the geometric approach, we need to impose more structure on the possible evolutions $U(t)$ generated by \eref{eq:GeneralH(t)}.
-We require two basic ingredients: \\ {\bf Requirement 1: Thermalization.} In absence of driving, the conjugated observables $X_j$ thermalise.
+We require two basic ingredients: \\ {\bf Requirement 1: Thermalization.} In absence of driving, the conjugated observables $X_j$ thermalize.
 More precisely, for a \emph{frozen} Hamiltonian $H(t)$, we have

 where $\tilde U_t(s) \equiv e^{-iH(t)s}$, $\langle X_j(t) \rangle_{\rm eq}=\Tr[ \omega_\beta (t) X_j]$, $\omega_\beta (t)=e^{-\beta H(t)}/\mathcal{Z}(t)$, and $\beta$ is implicitly defined by the initial energy of the total system.
 In the context considered here, namely purely unitary dynamics of SB, this condition is satisfied both by non-integrable systems satisfying the ETH hypothesis~\cite{Eisert2015,DAlessio2016} and also for integrable systems typically appearing in open quantum systems~\cite{Suba2012,Merkli2020,Cresser2021,Trushechkin2022}. \\ {\bf Requirement 2: Slow driving}, so that the system remains close to the instantaneous equilibrium state while being driven.
-This enables us to keep only leading terms when making a linear-response expansion in the driving speed, which can be expressed as:
+This enables us to keep only leading terms when making a linear-response expansion in the driving speed~\cite{cavina2017slow}, which can be expressed as:

 The coefficients~$m_{ij}$, which depend on the point~$\{\lambda_i (t)\}$, can in principle be derived from the exact equations of motion.
+We should note that it is well known that optimal finite-time protocols feature jumps~\cite{Schmiedl2007o}.
+However, these jumps disappear near the reversible limit (see \aref{sm:jumps} and~\cite{Esposito10}) and their contribution to the dissipated heat becomes negligible.
+Therefore this requirement becomes a natural assumption in the context of finding a first order correction to Landauer's bound.